 The "Browning" .30-caliber water-cooled "heavy" machine gun was extensively used in the battle for Seoul and in the trenches at the end of the war.
 Its effective rate of fire was 350-450 rounds per minute.
 With a muzzle velocity of 2,800 feet per minute, in direct fire its maximum effective range was 3,000 yards.
 This dropped to 300 yards for indirect fire.
 Its length was 38.5 inches.
-"Heavy" was an accurate term, since the gun alone weighed 41 pounds, and its tripod added another 53 pounds.
+"Heavy" was an accurate term, since the gun alone

+Marine in a rifle company had a wide variety of weighed 41 pounds, and its tripod added another 53 weapons that he could use himself, or that were pounds.
 Each ammunition belt contained 250 rounds.